xgqt/gtkdemos/README.md

 ## Contributions

-If your new program (that you want to add) runs on GTKx commit it to the GTKx folder, where x is the major version of GTK your are running.
+If your new program (that you want to add) runs on GTK`x` commit it to the GTK`x` folder, where `x` is the major version of GTK you are running.

 ## License